wallix/awless/README.md

 </p>

 - **Aliasing of resources through their natural name** so you don't have to always use cryptic ids that are impossible to remember
-- `awless show` : Explore a resource given only a *name* (or id/arn) showing its properties, relations, dependencies, etc.
+- `awless show` : Explore a resource - even offline thanks to the sync ;) - given only a *name* (or id/arn) showing its properties, relations, dependencies, etc.
-- `awless run` : Creation, update and deletion of complex infrastructures with smart defaults and sound autocomplete through awless templates
+- `awless run` : Creation, update and deletion of complex infrastructures with smart defaults and sound autocomplete through awless templates, ex: `awless run my-awless-templates/create_my_infra.aws`

-      $ awless run my-awless-templates/create_my_infra.aws

 - **Hundreds of powerful CRUD CLI one-liners** integrated in the awless templating engine: